 Outpatient prescription drugs.

 All claims submitted must be complete and final.
-Interim bills, corrected claims, late charges, voided claim transactions and appeals will not be accepted.
+Corrected claims, late charges, voided claim transactions and appeals will not be accepted.
 Interim bills may be accepted for outpatient hospital claims with dates of service that cross over a calendar year.